Advanced Learning Program

 Program Description

-District 31 believes in providing differentiated & rigorous learning experiences for all students.
-The purpose of the Advanced Learning Program (ALP) is to provide students who demonstrate readiness an enriched and accelerated learning program in the areas of English language arts and math.
-The program is available in grades 4-8.
+District 31 believes in having differentiated & rigorous education for all students.
+The purpose of the District 31 Advanced Learning Program (ALP) is to provide students who demonstrate readiness an enriched and accelerated learning program in the areas of English language arts and math to ensure appropriate academic rigor for growth to occur.
+Services are provided based on students’ areas of exceptional strength and need for instruction beyond what can be provided in the core classroom.

 What is meant by enrichment?